arhamchordia/chain-details/scripts/generate_report_bigquery.md

 - The script checks if the --gcp flag is provided and exits with an error message if not.
 - Sets the GOOGLE_CLOUD_PROJECT_ID environment variable.
-- Runs the main.go command for bond, unbond, and withdraw with different flags (default, --confirmed, --pending).
+- Runs the main.go command for bond, unbond, and claim with different flags (default, --confirmed, --pending).
 - Creates a folder named with the current date and time in the /scripts directory and moves the generated CSV files into it.
 - Compresses the report folder into a .zip file.